guiterguy219/jared-gibson-portfolio/src/views/experience/content/experience.md

 - **Typical Framework/Tool(s)**: Keycloak

 Nearly every project I've worked on has involved users, and several have required multi-tenancy.
 [Keycloak](https://www.keycloak.org/) has been a good place for housing users since it's also been my identity provider of choice for several years.
-I previous company I worked for had 1M+ users in their Keycloak instance, which worked great for them.
+A previous company I worked for had 1M+ users in their Keycloak instance, which worked great for them.

 Admittedly, Keycloak does not have the most feature-rich user management, but the coupling with authentication and authorization and its extensibility have made it a good fit for most projects.
 In fact, I fixed one major shortcoming by writing a custom plugin (source code: [\[Custom Keycloak Plugins\]](https://github.com/threatzero-solutions/keycloak-plugins)).
 Keycloak's REST API for querying user data didn't allow complex queries by user attributes, so my plugin adds an endpoint to do just that.
 I now have two projects using this endpoint to filter users by organizations, sub-organizations, custom IDs, and more.
 With that added capability, these projects can manage Keycloak users in-app without having to ever touch the Keycloak admin console.